A General Asymptotic Framework for Distribution-Free Graph-Based Two-Sample Tests: Introduction

 \begin{defn} Given a nice finite set $S \subset \R^d$, the (undirected) $K$-nearest neighbor graph ($K$-NN) is a graph with vertex set $S$ with an edge $(a, b)$, for $a, b \in S$, if the Euclidean distance between $a$ and $b$ is among the $K$-th smallest distances from $a$ to any other point in $S$ and/or among the $K$-th smallest distances from $b$ to any other point in $S$.
 Denote the undirected $K$-NN of $S$ by $\cN_K(S)$. \end{defn}

 Given $\sX_{N_1}$ and $\sY_{N_2}$ as in~\eqref{2}, the $K$-NN statistic is

-where $\cZ_N=\sX_{N_1}\cup \sY_{N_2}$.
 As before, when the two distributions are different, the number of edges across the two samples is small (see Figure~\ref{3nn}), so the $K$-NN test rejects $H_0$ for small values of~\eqref{Tknn}.

-Schilling \cite{ww} showed that the test based on $K$ nearest neighbors is asymptotically normal under $H_0$ and consistent under fixed alternatives.\footnote{The statistic~(\ref{Tknn}) is slightly different from the test used by Schilling \cite[Section 2]{schilling}, which can also be re-written as graph-based test~(\ref{graph2test}) by allowing multiple edges in the $K$-NN graph.}
+Schilling \cite{schilling} considered the case where $K$ remains fixed with $N$, and showed that the test based on $K$ nearest neighbors is asymptotically normal under $H_0$ and consistent against fixed alternatives.\footnote{The statistic~(\ref{Tknn}) is slightly different from the test used by Schilling \cite[Section 2]{schilling}, which can also be re-written as graph-based test~(\ref{graph2test}) by allowing multiple edges in the $K$-NN graph.} However, the test statistic \eqref{Tknn} makes sense even when $K=K_N \rightarrow \infty$, which we consider in Section \ref{sec:knn}.